RamseyNjire/coding-challenges-solved-and-explained/Explainers/DataStructures/Array/RamseyNjire/RamseyNjire.md

 - **"indexed by contiguous integers"** : That means that the references to the elements of the array are a sequential set of integers.
 In the above example, we start with `1` and then count up from there.
 Many of the most popular programming languages start counting from `0`, and there are some that allow you to choose what number to start from.
 From my understanding, it doesn't matter.
 You could start at negative `-533` if you wanted.
 The important thing is that you have sequential integers; something like `-533, -530, -243` is a big no-no.

+The interesting thing about an array is that it offers constant time access.
+That's constant time access to both read and write from the array.
+How is this possible?
+Well, every time you want to access an element, all it takes is a simple arithmetic calculation, which means it will take the same amount of time to execute no matter how large the array or what element you're trying to access.

+So how is this possible?